Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • Dihydrotestosterone (DHT): >150 ng/dl.

-• Progesterone and estrogen: In PCOS, the ratio of progesterone to estrogen is often disrupted.
+• Progesterone and estrogen: In PMOS, the ratio of progesterone to estrogen is often disrupted.
 Many cases show estrogen dominance.
 This doesn’t necessarily mean the estrogen level is absolutely elevated, but there is an imbalance compared to progesterone.
-Due to the often irregular or absent ovulation in PCOS, too little progesterone (a progestogen) is produced in the second half of the cycle.
+Due to the often irregular or absent ovulation in PMOS, too little progesterone (a progestogen) is produced in the second half of the cycle.

-• Insulin: Since many women with PCOS have insulin resistance, insulin levels can also be elevated.
+• Insulin: Since many women with PMOS have insulin resistance, insulin levels can also be elevated.
 Elevated fasting insulin or impaired glucose metabolism can indicate insulin resistance.

-• SHBG (Sex hormone-binding globulin): In PCOS, SHBG levels are often too low.
+• SHBG (Sex hormone-binding globulin): In PMOS, SHBG levels are often too low.
 SHBG binds testosterone and other androgens, and lower levels can lead to higher free androgen levels in the blood.

 • Irregular menstrual cycles: Infrequent menstruation (oligomenorrhea) or absence of menstruation (amenorrhea).